erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 in the realm of Python packaging tools.
 In a trend that started around 2022, there has been an ongoing "Rustification" of Python tooling.

-First, rye was released in pursuit of a "cargo for Python".
+First, Rye was released in pursuit of a "cargo for Python".
 Cargo is Rust's package manager.
 It seems to have inspired Python developers to keep trying to improve on what we have with pip.

 While this was happening, in secret the creator of ruff was also working on yet another hybrid